afnom/missing-semester/_2024/cloud_computing.md

 # Amazon, AWS, and EC2
 So how does this all work?

-We're going to be exploring these concepts by via Amazon's Elastic Compute Cloud (EC2) but first two notes:
+We're going to be exploring these concepts by via Amazon's Elastic Compute Cloud (EC2) but first a few notes:
 1. This is *not* an advertisement for Amazon, I promise!
 Many other cloud providers (Google, [Hetzner](https://www.hetzner.com/), [Linode](https://www.linode.com/), [Azure](https://portal.azure.com/)) exist.
+Amazon's is just the oldest and the one I'm most comfortable with.
+2. The interface for AWS is a bit hairy; there might be simpler solutions out there!
-2. We're mostly going to be talking about returnable virtual computers with EC2.
+3. We're mostly going to be talking about rentable virtual computers with EC2.
 However, EC2 is only a part of 'cloud computing' / Amazon Web Services (AWS); AWS has over 200 other services including EBS, S3, Lambda (serverless), Cloudfront, etc etc.
+4. We're going to be working with 64-bit x86 linux instances but you can also create instances for other OSes / architectures including Windows.

 Anyway, EC2 has a [few different types](https://aws.amazon.com/ec2/instance-types/) of computers to rent:
 * **General Purpose:** A1, T3, T2, M5, M5a, M4, T3a